sisby-folk/origins-minus/README.md

 ---

-Origins Minus is a collection of origins designed to replace the original built-in set.
+Origins Minus is a collection of origins designed to replace the built-in set.

 Included origins are short and sweet - with each description fitting inside their card.
 Low-impact origins have no drawbacks, while mid-impact origins may have minor constraints.

-Origins Minus lets players lean into their origin because it's fun! - not force them into it with limitations.
+The design is intended lets players lean into their origin because it's fun! - not force them into it with limitations.

-Less limitations means less to fret about selecting an origin, less to remember when loading a save, and less to remember when swapping origins with [Switchy](https://modrinth.com/mod/switchy)!
+Fewer drawbacks means less to fret about selecting an origin, less to remember when loading a save, and less to remember when swapping origins with [Switchy](https://modrinth.com/mod/switchy)!

 If you'd prefer the datapack version for any reason, you can [download it from the repo](https://download-directory.github.io/?url=https://github.com/sisby-folk/origins-minus/tree/main/src/main/resources) (Direct Download Link)